In the Zone: Singles

 "Toxic" was released as the second single from In the Zone on January 12, 2004, to widespread critical acclaim.
 After trying to choose between Jive's suggestions "(I Got That) Boom Boom" and "Outrageous", Spears selected "Toxic" instead.
 It attained worldwide commercial success, reaching the top five in 15 countries, while topping the charts in Australia, Canada, Hungary, Norway and the United Kingdom.
 In the United States, it peaked at number nine on the Billboard Hot 100, becoming her first single to peak inside the top ten since "Oops!...
 I Did It Again" (2000).
 Directed by Joseph Kahn, the accompanying music video for the song portrays Spears as a secret agent in the search of a vial of green liquid.
 After she steals it, she enters an apartment and poisons her unfaithful boyfriend.
 The video also includes interspersed scenes of Spears naked with diamonds over her body.
-"Toxic" won Spears her first Grammy Award, for Best Dance Recording (2005), and is often referred to as one of her signature songs.
+"Toxic" won Spears her only Grammy Award, for Best Dance Recording (2005), and is often referred to as one of her signature songs.

 "Everytime" was released as the third single from In the Zone on May 10, 2004, to critical acclaim.
 A commercial success, it peaked within the top five in most countries, while reaching the top of the charts in Australia, Hungary, Ireland and the United Kingdom, and number 15 on the US Billboard Hot 100.
 Its accompanying music video, directed by David LaChapelle, portrays Spears as a star hounded by paparazzi, who drowns in her bathtub when she starts bleeding from a wound in her head.
 In the hospital, doctors fail to resuscitate her while a child is born in the next room, implying she reincarnated.
 The original treatment would have had Spears killing herself from a drug overdose, but the plot was removed after it received criticism by several organizations, who perceived it as a glamorization of suicide.

 "Outrageous" was released as the fourth and final single from In the Zone on July 13, 2004.
 The song was finally chosen as a single after it was selected as the theme song for the film Catwoman (2004).
 It received mixed reviews from critics, as some praised its funky sound, noting its influence from Michael and Janet Jackson, while others deemed it "forgettable".
 Plagued by low promotion, the song became the album's lowest-charting single, peaking at number 79 on the US Billboard Hot 100.
 Directed by Dave Meyers, its accompanying music video was being filmed in New York City on June 8, when Spears injured her knee and had to undergo arthroscopic surgery.
 The video was cancelled, as well as the remainder of the Onyx Hotel Tour and the feature in the Catwoman soundtrack.